 Departments are required by the Skills Development Act to budget at least 1 per cent of its personnel payments on staff training.
 This requirement gives credence to Government policy on Human Resource Development.
-To facilitate this process, departments have been affiliated to their line function Sectoral Education and Training Authorities (SETA's).
+To facilitate this process, departments have been affiliated to their line function Sectoral Education and Training Authorities (SETAs).

+The Department of Public Service and Administration (DPSA) issued a Directive in 2013 on the utilisation of training budgets, which requires government departments to contribute 30% of the training budget towards the SETAs for training.
 In the absence of a line functioning SETA, government departments can undertake specific and functional training through the Public Services Education and Training Authority (PSETA).
-The Public Administration Leadership and Management Academy (PALAMA) are mandated by legislation to manage generic or transversal training.
-PALAMA has incorporated the PSETA to assist with this task.
-Government departments that do not contribute towards the SETA's are not eligible for grants for training.
-Table 2.15(a) reflects departmental spending on training per programme.
-It provides for actual and estimated payments on training for the period 2011/12 to 2014/15 and budgeted payments for the period 2015/16 to 2017/18.
+The National School of Government (NSG, previously PALAMA) are also mandated by the Public Service Act (PSA) to provide or manage generic or transversal training for government departments.
+Table 2.14 reflects departmental spending on training per programme.
+It provides for actual and estimated payments on training for the period 2013/14 to 2016/17 and budgeted payments for the period 2017/18 to 2019/20.
 It might be possible that while several departments are not in a position to meet this requirement in the short to medium-term, every effort should be made to increase payments on skills development, within the broader context of existing Human Resource Development policies.